Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-1. Reading/studying weekly chapter material (50-75 pages) on e-business vocabulary, concepts, and practices
+1. Viewing or reading weekly material on various e-business concepts and practices

-2. Answering questions on the current weekly assignment topic options for homework—students will pick an assignment option relating to their personal interest in e-business and applications of the principles learned to date
+2. Answering questions on discussion topics and multiple choice quizzes.
+Students will also be given an assignment in e-business and applications of the principles learned to date

 Discipline(s)